cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 signatures, secure authentication and many more.
 CrypTool supports both the execution and the analysis of such methods.

-CrypTool 1 has been developed since 1998.
+CT1 has been developed since 1998.
 Currently more than 60 persons world-wide are working and contributing voluntarily to the CrypTool project.

 Every part of the program comes with extensive online help, which can be understood without deep knowledge in cryptography.

-CrypTool 1 is available in 6 languages:
+CT1 is available in 6 languages:
 - English (EN),
 - German (DE),
 - Greek (EL),